 If these specifc experiences don’t mean much to you, that is 100% okay!
 The point of this exercise is not to recall specifc moments that may or may not have happened to you.
 Rather, it is to illustrate what it means to find yourself in the present.

 Before you get confused: no, being present does not mean feelings of exhilaration and milestone-like highs.
 It means looking into yourself as a being capable of feeling and determining what you feel in your mind and the physical tangible effects that it manifests on your body.

 It would be just as effective if I posed this thought experiment instead:

 Do you remember when you were frst rejected by your crush (if not, you can click off the page, Michael B. Jordan)?
 In the moment, how did you feel?
 More specifically, you could have noticed your heart drop.
 Could you feel the beat of your heart drumming out of your esophagus?
 Did you feel your head start to get warmer and more fustered?
 Maybe your arms and legs became noodly and thoughts started to not make any sense as if your whole world were catastrophizing down.

-It is in these moments, good or bad, that we are fully present, because our brains are wired to want to remember these signifcant moments to learn from them.
+It is in these moments, good or bad, that you find yourself in the present moment fully, because your brains is wired to want to remember these signifcant moments to learn from them.

 While learning from your past is important, arguably the most important reason why we are present with ourselves is because it greatly improves our well-being by allowing us to understand our own emotions and thinking processes better, improving our empathy, and allowing us to process and deal with emotions and signifcant events in a healthier way.